vlastroG/crm-sprout/README.md

 # crm-sprout
-This is webApi - webClient - desktopClient sample app on .net8
+This is webApi - webClient - desktopClient sample CRM app on .net8